The meaning of the sleep phases

 2. The sleep phases at a glance

-Light sleep phase
+light sleep phase

-Deep sleep phase
+deep sleep phase

 REM sleep phase

-After deep sleep, we slide into the dream sleep phases, also known as REM phases.
-REM stands for “Rapid Eye Movement”, because during these sleep periods our brain processes and evaluates the experiences of the day and we move our eyes quickly back and forth under our closed eyelids.
-For this to work, blood flow to the brain increases, blood pressure rises and our heart rate and breathing also become more irregular.
-At the same time, we are in what is known as sleep paralysis, in which the brain stem blocks the transmission of commands to our muscles to protect us from uncontrolled movements and injuries during vivid dreaming.
+After deep sleep, we slip into the dream sleep phases, also known as REM phases.
+REM stands for "rapid eye movement" because during these sleep periods our brain processes and evaluates the experiences of the day and we move our eyes quickly back and forth under closed eyelids.For this to work, blood flow to the brain increases, blood pressure rises and our heart rate and breathing become more irregular.
+At the same time, we are in what is known as sleep paralysis, in which the brain stem blocks the transmission of commands to our muscles in order to protect us from uncontrolled movements and injuries during lively activity. dreaming to protect.
 During REM sleep, important processing and learning processes take place in the brain and procedural memory, which forms the basis for subconscious skills such as automated movement sequences and motor learning, is formed.

 3. The importance of sleep cycles